dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

     - Downloaded data is reshaped to return bursts of ACC values nested in a list-column named `acc_bursts`.
-Therefore, each row of standardized ACC represents the event at which a burst of ACC values (per active axis) was recorded, with the timestamp column specifying the starting time of the burst.
+Therefore, each row of standardized ACC represents an event at which a burst of ACC values (per active axis) was recorded, with the timestamp column specifying the starting time of the burst.